advance100/doc_webpack/list-of-plugins.md

 Mangling names configuration

 A specific configuration is about mangling variable names.
-By default the mangle option is false.
+By default the mangle option is on.
 But you can configure the plugin to avoid mangling specific variable names by passing an except list:

 ```
 new webpack.optimize.UglifyJsPlugin({